reframejs/reframe/docs/overview.template.md

 then you have full control over the build step, while still using the rest of Reframe.

-> Reframe can be *progressively* escaped.
+> Reframe can be escaped in a progressive manner.

-And if you replace all these three packages with your own code, you effectively entirely escape from Reframe.
+By replacing all these three packages with code of your own, you effectively escape Reframe entirely.

 The Customization Manual explains how to escape from these three packages and includes examples such as:
  - Entirely custom build using Rollup (instead of webpack and by getting rid of `@reframe/build`).